 The team is subdivided into specific smaller teams to handle each major aspect of the aircraft, including the main aircraft structure, propulsion, power source, user experience, guidance/navigation/control, outreach, and business planning.

+The Paragon is a dodeca-copter powered by a modular electric power system.
+Pairs of coaxial propellers are set atop the six arms of the aircraft.
 The aircraft holds one person, can travel 20 minutes on one charge, is a small compact aircraft, is quiet and is specifically focused on safety and the experience of the user, including music selection and comfortable ergonomic seating.
 The instrument panel is an easy to read and use intuitive flat screen with all information for point to point UAM flying and to track status of aircraft and make course corrections, if needed.

 - Aircraft type: eVTOL